 Operating in RTTY

 Click the RTTY button in the Main window's Operating Mode panel.
-To decode a signal in the Receive Pane,

 1. click on the Mark frequency of the desired signal in the Waterfall display; the yellow traces that indicates the Receive Pane's Mark and Space frequencies will be positioned over the signal in the Waterfall display, and decoded characters will appear in Receive Pane